cryptosubh/blog/_drafts/The-Hardest-Math-Classes.md

 Luckily, this system is starting to change.
 Books by Nasim Taleb and Nate Silver have revealed the importance of a prob/stat education and the dangers of a statistically illiterate society.
 Top schools in NYC like Hunter are introducing prob/stat concepts in middle school and revisiting them during every year of high school - and I believe other schools will eventually follow their lead.

 One of the great things about tutoring is that I have a second chance at subjects I never quite mastered the first time around.
 Some of the statistics I'm learning makes it into this blog.
-My brain is quite cluttered with useless geometry theorems, constructions, and proofs.
+And my brain is currently quite cluttered with useless geometry theorems, constructions, and proofs.